SixArm/zsh-config/README.md

 # SixArm.com » Z shell » <br> /etc/zsh* system setup

-## Global install
+## System-wide install

-On our systems we install these files as globals for all users.
-This is probably dangerous for you.
+To install system-wide for all your users, copy these files to your system directory.
+Caution: this may overwrite you system's existing zsh files.

-To install and overwrite your typical existing zsh files:
+To copy these files:

-    cp -R sixarm_zsh_etc_files/z* /etc
+    sudo cp -R sixarm_zsh_etc_files/{zlogin,zlogout,zprofile,zshenv,zshrc,zsh.d} /etc/

 ## zsh startup files